ShubhamDev-AI/udacityDataEngineeringNanodegree/README.md

 Fact and Dimension tables describing songs and user activity from a Music Streaming App.

- The data for these tables lies in multiple directories of JSON files, upon which is then applied an ETL process in Python for later ingestion.
+ The data for these tables are in multiple directories of JSON files, upon which is then applied an ETL process in Python for later ingestion.
  Code is developed and tested in Jupyter Notebooks and then "rolled out" to production as python scripts.